COVID-19 Health and Safety

 Need a mask?
 Just ask!
-The college will provide free disposable face coverings to any student or visitor to campus who needs one.
-The college will also provide a free, reusable cloth mask to every faculty and staff member.
+The College will provide free disposable masks to any student or visitor to campus who needs one.
+The College will also provide a free, reusable cloth mask to every faculty and staff member.

-Accommodations to the face coverings requirement are available per Oregon Health Authority (OHA) guidance.
+Accommodations to the face mask requirement are available per Oregon Health Authority (OHA) guidance.
 For those requesting accommodations: COCC students should contact Disability Services; COCC employees should contact Human Resources.

 Together Bobcats, we can wear our face masks and make a difference in the transmission rates of the coronavirus.

-Where can students get a free face covering if they need one?
+Where can students get a free mask if they need one?

-Where can faculty and staff get a face covering if they need one?
+Where can faculty and staff get a mask if they need one?

 For Fall Term: All COCC faculty and staff will receive a reusable cloth mask prior to the start of Fall Term (distribution to be determined, check this space and your inbox frequently for updates).
 Additional disposable masks for employees who may need one will be available at the Bookstore on our Bend campus, Building 3 on the Redmond Campus, and at the reception desks on both the Madras and Prineville campuses.

-How is College enforcing its face coverings requirement?
+How is the College enforcing its face masks requirement?
 Who is enforcing it?

 One of COCC's Principles of Community is to Promote a Healthy and Safe Learning Environment.
-This principle informs our approach to face coverings.
-The college will work to prevent potential issues surrounding face coverings enforcement through the following means:
+This principle informs our approach to face masks.
+The College will work to prevent potential issues surrounding face masks enforcement through the following means:

-- Provide free and widely available reusable and disposable face coverings to faculty, staff, students, and visitors to campus.
+- Provide free and widely available reusable and disposable face masks to faculty, staff, students, and visitors to campus.

-- Educate our campus community on the need for and preventative purpose of face coverings through public information sessions, inclusion in orientation classes, Centers for Disease Control and Prevention (CDC) and Oregon Health Authority (OHA) signage and informational materials
+- Educate our campus community on the need for and preventative purpose of face masks through public information sessions, inclusion in orientation classes, Centers for Disease Control and Prevention (CDC) and Oregon Health Authority (OHA) signage and informational materials.

-- Educate our faculty, staff, and student leaders on the appropriate, education-oriented means through which to report and/or address a face coverings violation.
+- Educate our faculty, staff, and student leaders on the appropriate, education-oriented means through which to report and/or address a face masks violation.